amigageek/amigageek.com/tabgroup.mcc/index.md

 User preferences are implemented as a MUI settings module:

 ![A number of options are available to customize the group and its tabs.
 By default TabGroup.mcc follows the Register class style.](prefs.png)

-TabGroup.mcc will be released on Aminet once I have finished testing it.
-For now the source code and binary package are [available on GitHub](https://github.com/amigageek/mcc_tabgroup).